touist/touist/README.md

        opam install touist

+   Or if you want to try the latest changes:

+       opam pin add touist --dev-repo

    If you want to use the optional solvers, they must be installed first so that `touist` knows you want to include them: